Recently, I’ve been reviewing the Japanese design term known as Notan. This ancient Japanese word literally means “light-dark balance.”

 In plein air, landscape painting, Notan is more than merely depicting light and shadow.
 Instead, the artist uses every line, light and dark to create a deliberate design.

-This week, I am taking my workshop students to Giverny, France to plein air paint in Monet’s Garden!
+For the past few years, I’ve been teaching workshops in Giverny, France and taking my students to plein air paint in Monet’s Garden!
 Monet’s Garden is a feast for the eyes!
 However, with all the beautiful bramble of color, textures and patterns, it will be complex for the novice (and advanced!) landscape painter.

-I plan to introduce my workshop students to the principles of Notan.
-We will use Notan as a tool to simplify their plein air compositions using thumbnail sketches beginning with only two values.
+On the first day of my painting workshops, I like to introduce my students to the principles of Notan.
+We use Notan as a tool to simplify their plein air compositions using thumbnail sketches beginning with only two values.
 Once they feel comfortable, we will add a tone of gray, midway between the two extremes of black and white.

-I found a few simple online tools to help me illustrate the use of Two and Three Value Notan.
-A free app, Notanizer and Plein Air Magazine’s app, Value Viewer.
-It might seem like cheating, but I think these are great tools to help the novice see value instead of color.
+I found an online tool to help me illustrate the use of Two and Three Value Notan.
+A free app, Notanizer.
+It might seem like cheating, but I this a great tool to help the novice see value instead of color.